 Remedy

-On certain electric vehicles, there could be a problem inside the high-voltage battery.
-As a result, the high-voltage battery could short circuit while the vehicle is parked, charging, or driving.
+On certain vehicles, there could be problems with the high-voltage battery that cannot be detected by the battery management system (BMS).
+As a result, the high-voltage battery could short circuit after it is fully charged.

 Safety Risk